Tap here to get 5 Secrets to Stress Free Dinners

 This post may contain affiliate links.
 Please read my disclosure policy

-Just like my vanilla frosting, this chocolate buttercream frosting recipe is easy, with ingredients you probably already have in your fridge!
-Here’s all you need:
+Just like my vanilla frosting, this recipe for chocolate frosting is easy and made with just five ingredients you probably already have on hand.

 • Vanilla: Even though this is chocolate frosting, the vanilla adds a smooth, rich flavor to help keep the chocolate from tasting too bitter or chalky.

-• Cocoa Powder: Along with the chocolate chips, cocoa powder gives this homemade buttercream frosting a rich chocolaty taste.
+• Cocoa Powder: This is what gives the homemade buttercream frosting a rich chocolaty taste.

 • Heavy Cream: Here’s where your frosting will achieve its fluffy, airy texture.
-That heavy whipping cream blends in with the other ingredients beautifully, making this frosting lighter than air!
+Heavy whipping cream blends with the other ingredients beautifully, making this frosting lighter than air!

 • Once all the ingredients are added, whip at a high speed for a couple of minutes until the chocolate buttercream frosting is fluffy.